-According to The New York Times, the White House has undergone significant change in the culinary sphere under Trump's leadership — and in more ways than one.
-First, there are just the reported eating preferences of the president, himself: while Obama used to enjoy eating out, Trump apparently rarely dines in public D.C. establishments.
+According a December 2018 report by The New York Times, the White House has undergone significant change in the culinary sphere under Trump's tenure — and in more ways than one.
+To begin with, there are just the reported eating preferences of the president, himself: while Obama used to enjoy eating out, Trump apparently rarely dines in public D.C. establishments.

-Instead, Trump prefers to eat in at the White House, The New York Times further notes, and his meal preferences look extremely different from Obama's.
-While the White House kitchen cooked up Brussels sprouts and shakshuka (an egg-based Moroccan dish) under Obama's eye, according to the outlet, it now churns out meatloaf and ice cream for the president.
+Instead, Trump prefers to eat in at the White House, The New York Times further notes, and his meal preferences couldn't be further from Obama's.
+While the White House kitchen cooked up Brussels sprouts and shakshuka (an egg-based Moroccan dish) under Obama's eye, according to the outlet, it now churns out meatloaf and ice cream for the current president.

-This isn't the first time Trump's tastebuds have drawn attention since he was elected president: he notably ate an over-cooked steak with ketchup for his first meal as president, according to The Washington Post, and has been open about his penchant for fast food in the past, as seen in the video below.
+Trump's tastebuds have drawn attention again and again since he was elected president.
+He notably ate an over-cooked steak with ketchup for his first meal as president, according to The Washington Post, and has been open about his penchant for fast food in the past.

-Victor Albisu, a local chef who owns the Poca Madre and Taco Bamba restaurants and who used to cook at the White House for both Obama and George W. Bush, said to The New York Times, “I have not cooked for anybody in the administration.
+Victor Albisu, a local chef who owns the Poca Madre and Taco Bamba restaurants and who used to cook at the White House for both Obama and George W. Bush, said to The New York Times in 2018, “I have not cooked for anybody in the [Trump] administration.
 It’s a polarizing time for people, and a table full of food and drinks is the place to put aside those differences.
 I think this has been a net loss for everyone.”

-The new culinary regime under Trump has even begun to spread out to school lunch programs across the country.
-According to The Washington Post, the U.S. Agriculture Department announced its intentions to roll out school lunch menus packed with more salt and less whole grain on Dec.
-8.
+The new culinary style under Trump has even begun to spread out to school lunch programs across the country.
+According to The Washington Post, the U.S. Agriculture Department announced its intentions to roll out school lunch menus packed with more salt and less whole grain in December 2018.